QuickBirdEng/XCoordinator/README.md

 ### Deep Linking

-XCoordinator supports deep linking to chain different routes together.
+Deep Linking is used to chain different routes together.
 In contract to the `.multiple(/* ... */)`-transition, deep-linking-transitions can identify routers based on previous transitions (e.g. when pushing or presenting a router) by building up a stack.
 Keep in mind, that you cannot access higher-level routers anymore once you trigger a route on a lower level on the stack.

 ```swift
 class AppCoordinator: NavigationCoordinator<AppRoute> {